List of Cobra (G.I. Joe) characters: Overlord

 Overlord is the code name of Mikhail Derenko.
 He was first released as an action figure in 1990, packaged with the "Dictator" attack tank/hovercraft.
 He is suspected of being a former Crimson Guard member.
 Regardless, he actually managed to take control of Cobra for some time.
 He advocated 'traditional Cobra values' but this was just to mask his own personal grab for power.

 Overlord appeared in the Devil's Due G.I.
 Joe series.
 He is responsible for the death of Chuckles, murdering him on the beach of Cobra Island in issue #25.
 Moments later, Skidmark and Duke move in to arrest Overlord, but a helicopter crashes between them, killing Skidmark and allowing Overlord to escape.
 He later goes to work for the Jugglers, who send him to Duke's secret base in Iceland.
 There he mortally wounds Scanner, and locks Duke, Scarlett, and Snake Eyes in a vault.
 Scanner uses the last of his strength to activate the base's self-destruct, killing himself and Overlord.

 Overlord appeared as a boss in the 1991 G.I.
 Joe video game for the Nintendo Entertainment System.

 Predacon

 Predacon is a four-armed alien bounty hunter of the Lunartix Empire who is allied with Cobra.
+He comes from the plant Trilenium.

 Pythona

-Pythona is a formidable femme fatale assassin who is rarely seen, but is known to be very deadly.
+Pythona is a formidable femme fatale assassin with poisonous claws who is rarely seen, but is known to be very deadly.
+She serves as the royal messenger of Golobulus and is known for her stealth.
+It is rumored that her abilities come from bio-genetic manipulation.

 She is voiced by Jennifer Darling in G.I.
 Joe: The Movie.